linhngkh/zustand-react-table/README.md

 ### App functionality overview:
-- In contrast of complexed Redux, [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) is small, fast and scalable state management solution for building application.
+- In contrast of complexed Redux, [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) is small, fast and scalable state management solution for managing state of application.
 Learning more state management can help me versatile in various of project.

 - Simple table app fetches Journey-api-data and display departure station name + return station name and we can search for name of those in the input.